dinulhaque89/SEB-Project-1/README.md

 3. Use the arrow keys to move Pac-Man through the maze.
 4. The game's objective is to eat all the dots without getting caught by the ghosts.

+You can also play the game online by visiting [Pac-Man](https://dinulhaque89.github.io/SEB-Project-1/).

 ## Enhancements
 - The ghost AI has been enhanced to chase Pac-Man instead of moving randomly.
 - Pac-Man has three lives.
 If caught by a ghost, one life is deducted.